fabian-sp/ncOPT/README.md

 * **Device handling:** The forward pass, and Jacobian calculation is done on the device on which the parameters of your model.
 For example, you can use `model.to(device)` before creating `f`.
 See this [Colab example](https://colab.research.google.com/drive/1scsusR4Fggo-vT-IPYsoa3ccROmGQkZ8?usp=sharing) how to use a GPU.

 * **Input preparation**: Different constraints might only need a part of the optimization variable as input, or might require additional preparation such as reshaping from vector to image.
-(Note that the optimization variable is handled always as vector) For this, you can specify a callable `prepare_input` when initializing a `ObjectiveOrConstraint` object.
+(Note that the optimization variable is handled always as vector).
+For this, you can specify a callable `prepare_input` when initializing a `ObjectiveOrConstraint` object.
 Any reshaping or cropping etc. can be handled with this function.
 Please note that `prepare_input` should be compatible with batched forward passes.

 ## Examples
 ### 2D Nonsmooth Rosenbrock